kaitran225/BackEnd/README.md

 ## 🤝 Contributing
 We appreciate feedback and contributions!
 Please create an issue or submit a pull request if you’d like to contribute.

+## 🌐 Deployment
+The application is hosted on Render.com.
+For deployment, follow the Render.com documentation to set up the environment and connect your repository.

+## 📧 Mail Service
+The project integrates a mail service GMail SMTP to handle email notifications for appointment confirmations and reminders.
+Configure the mail service with your credentials in the environment variables.

 ## 📜 License
-(Include license details if applicable)
+MIT License

+See [LICENSE](./LICENSE) for more details.

 ## 📩 Contact
-For any inquiries, reach out to [your contact info].
+For any inquiries, reach out to me.